xzhseh/stlc-in-a-week/README.md

 - **day 3**: you will first learn about two **evaluation strategies**, call-by-value and call-by-name. after this you will start to implement the core part of the first half of our tutorial - to achieve the ability to actually evaluate / interpret / use the untyped lambda calculus we have seen so far. (and a little spoiler here: I **promise** this would be a lot of fun)

-- **day 4**: it's time to introduce some "**spicier**" features into our utlc, which is the ability of **recursion**. to achieve this, we will utilize `yCombinator`, and don't worry, you will learn how it works when we get there.
+- **day 4**: it's time to introduce some "**spicier**" features into our utlc, which is the ability of "seemingly" performing **recursion**; to achieve this, we will utilize `yCombinator`, and don't worry, you will learn how it works when we get there.

 - **[WIP] day 5-7**: introduce a **sound** type systems and make our untyped lambda calulus typed.

-Regarding official handout(s), currently they are only available (in Chinese) on my [zhihu article page](https://www.zhihu.com/people/dawn-36-29-53/posts).
+Regarding official handout(s), currently they are only available (in chinese) on my [zhihu article page](https://www.zhihu.com/people/dawn-36-29-53/posts).

-Any pull request / issues / advice will be greatly appreciated!
+Any pull request / issue / advice will be greatly appreciated!

 ### Interactive Frontend